Second patient dies of Ebola in Uganda: health official

 Bwera (Uganda) (AFP)

-Health Minister Jane Ruth Aceng announced Wednesday that Uganda had recorded three cases of Ebola in the first known cross-border spread since an outbreak began in eastern Congo last August.
+The health ministry announced Wednesday that Uganda had recorded three cases of Ebola infection in the first known cross-border spread since an outbreak began in eastern DRC last August.

-The patients were from a family of six, including four children, that travelled to Congo to care for a relative and later attended his burial after he died of Ebola.
+All three were from a single family that travelled to DRC to care for a relative, who also died of Ebola.

-Uganda's health ministry said frontline health workers were due to be vaccinated Friday with a new drug designed to protect them against the virus.
+They, and frontline health workers, are due to be vaccinated Friday with a new drug designed to protect them against the virus, the health ministry said.

 East Africa has been on high alert since the outbreak was declared in the eastern DRC provinces of North Kivu and Ituri.